Probate Q&A Series

 Why Post-Mortem Changes Are Prohibited

-The Uniform Probate Code and North Carolina statutes require that wills demonstrate the testator’s intent at the time of execution.
+North Carolina statutes require that wills demonstrate the testator’s intent at the time of execution.
 Because the testator cannot act after death, no additional signatures, amendments or codicils can occur.
-Post-death alterations violate N.C.G.S. §31-1.2, which restricts revocation or modification of a will to actions the testator takes while alive.
+Post-death alterations violate N.C.G.S. §31-5.1, which governs revocation of a will by the testator during life.

 Court Reformation Under N.C.G.S. §31-3.2

 While you cannot change a will after death, North Carolina law allows limited reformation.
-Under N.C.G.S. §31-3.2, you may petition to reform a will if clear and convincing evidence shows the instrument contains a mistake in its terms.
-Reformation corrects scrivener errors or typographical mistakes, but it cannot add new provisions or alter the testator’s intended distributions.
+Under N.C.G.S. §31-3.2, you may petition to reform a will to correct a mistake if clear and convincing evidence establishes both the testator’s intent and that the terms of the will were affected by a mistake of fact or law, whether in expression or inducement.
+Reformation corrects mistakes, but it cannot be used to create a new testamentary plan contrary to the testator’s intent.

 Will Construction Under N.C.G.S. §31-3.1

 If language in a will seems ambiguous or contradictory, a court may interpret the provisions rather than revise them.
-North Carolina’s will construction statute, N.C.G.S. §31-3.1, guides courts to consider the will as a whole, extrinsic evidence and the testator’s probable intent.
+North Carolina’s will construction statute, N.C.G.S. §31-3.1, guides courts to ascertain the testator’s intent from the will, taking into account the circumstances surrounding its execution.
 However, construction does not amount to revising the document; it assigns meaning to existing terms.

 Importance of Timely Codicils

 Testators must execute any codicil before death according to the same formalities as a will.
-Under N.C.G.S. §31-1.2, a codicil may revoke or modify a will only if it clearly indicates such intent and complies with witness requirements.
+Under N.C.G.S. §31-1.2, a codicil must be executed with the formalities required for a will.
 You cannot file a codicil after the testator passes away.

 Key Points to Remember